Starwerk Banner Image

 You should always be prepared for the possibility of changes to your trip plans.
 Pack an extra day's supply of food, preferably no-cook items that have good nutritional value in order to keep your energy high.
 Salty and easy to digest snacks (e.g. trail mix, nuts, and granola bars) work well for outdoor activities.

-• HYDRATION – Water and water treatment supplies
+* HYDRATION– Water and water treatment supplies

 Staying hydrated on your trip is of utmost importance!
 Physical activity increases your risk of dehydration (loss of water and salts from the body), which can lead to negative health consequences.
 If you’re active outdoors (hiking, biking, running, swimming, etc.), especially in hot weather, you should drink water often and before you feel thirsty.
 Prepare your water before you need it and do not allow yourself to become dehydrated.
 Before heading out on your trip, be sure to identify if there are any bodies of water at your destination that you could collect water from and treat using your water treatment supplies.
+Dehydration is more likely in dry and/or high locations.
+Again, these are the locations where most of the Starwerk programs happen.

-• EMERGENCY SHELTER - Tent, space blanket, tarp, and bivy
+* EMERGENCY SHELTER - Tent, space blanket, tarp, and bivy

 Shelter is one of the most important elements during an emergency survival situation.
 It can protect you from severe weather conditions and exposure to the elements.
 A tent, tarp, bivy sack, or emergency space blanket are all light weight options for emergency shelter.